HezhaKh/srt205-automation/README.md

 ### How to run (Ubuntu role)
-Prereqs: Ansible 2.15+ (or 2.18+), SSH access to targets, Python 3 on hosts.
+Prereqs: Ansible, SSH access to targets, Python 3 on hosts.

 **Inventory:** `inventory/hosts.ini`